-A Fold Apart
+A Fold Apart Review

 In relationships, couples navigate obstacles and seek solutions to life’s myriad problems together, which is often easier said than done.
 Taking another person’s feelings into account and compromising is a tricky balance.
 A Fold Apart, a 3D puzzle game, showcases this tightrope walk by exploring the challenges of a long-distance relationship and making you do one thing: fold paper.
 The emotional journey combined with this unique puzzle mechanic makes for a novel experience, even if it doesn’t always hit the mark.